About the Summer Institute

 WHAT ACCOMMODATION IS PROVIDED/AVAILABLE?

-Housing at Jesus College, which includes breakfast, is available for all participants for a cost of 79 GBP +VAT (apx.
-117.50 USD) per night (ensuite room with bathroom in room) for 13 nights (from Sunday, June 26th to Saturday, July 9th).
-There are a few standard rooms available with shared bathrooms for a reduced rate (60 GBP).
+Housing at St. Catherine’s College, which includes breakfast, is available for all participants for a cost of 80 GBP +VAT (ca. 102 USD) per night (ensuite room with bathroom in room) for 13 nights (from Sunday, August 4th to Saturday, August 17th).
 Please note that we have reserved a fixed number of rooms, and rooms will be booked on a first-come, first-served basis.
 On the application, there is a question to designate the type of housing you think you will require.

 CAN I PROVIDE MY OWN HOUSING?

 If you would like to arrange your own accommodations, you may do so at your own expense.
 When submitting your application, please indicate whether you will be arranging your own accommodations.
 If you do not request housing at St.Catherine’s College, please note that the organizers cannot guarantee that housing will be available at a later date, should your arrangements fall through.
 We encourage all participants to communicate regularly with the organizers in order to ensure that any changes in accommodation needs can be met.
 Oxford is very busy in the summer, and housing can be hard to come by late in the game!

 CAN I BRING MY FAMILY?

 We generally discourage participants from bringing family members to the institute, unless you are arranging your own accommodations.